Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - All participants must maintain 2m physical distancing before and after the on-water activity e.g. while retrieving equipment and launching.

-- Boating times should be staggered to ensure that the group size restrictions (no more than 5 households subject to a maximum of 15 people) are adhered to.
+- Boating times should be staggered to ensure that the group size restrictions in operation and physical distancing are adhered to before and after the organised session/activity.

 - When retrieving the boat from boat storage areas, the minimum number of people required to safely lift the boat should be used and 2m physical distancing should be maintained.
 This may mean that different carrying positions may be needed.